- Bacterial Infections 101 Pictures Slideshow

 - What is the prognosis for a person infected with NDM-1 producing bacteria?

-- Can infections with bacteria containing NDM-1 be prevented?
+- Is it possible to prevent infections with bacteria containing NDM-1?

 - Where can people find more information about NDM-1 producing bacteria?

 What causes NDM-1 to be produced in bacteria?